• Skip to primary navigation

 • 2 eggs: Use 2 large, room temperature eggs.

 • Carrots: You will need 1 1/2 cups of shredded carrots.
 That is about 2-3 medium carrots.
 Make sure to grate your whole, peeled carrots at home.
 I don’t recommend using store bought shredded carrots.
+If you have extra carrots, be sure to make my recipe for carrot cake cookies!

 See recipe card below for a full list of ingredients and measurements.